Somuncu/evaguru-project/README.md

 When you finish creating and setting this parameters.
 You could run the project.
 The aplication will be run on localhost:8081.

+I used Postgresql.
 There are 3 entities; Portfolio, Share and User.
 You should create User and Share datas with api.
 After that you can sell and buy portfolio.
 I will share Postman Collection in this folder with "postman-collection" name.

 Base Url = http://localhost:8081